The term sugar free diet usually refers to a diet free from refined sugars that appear in almost all kinds of processed foods.

 Although sugar provides a spike in energy levels – adding to its addictive nature – these spikes are not sustainable.

 It’s far better to fuel our bodies with healthy whole foods that keep our energy levels stable for hours, rather than using refined sugars as a substitute.

-A refined sugar free diet definitely gets the health tick of approval.
-Dieticians encourage everyone to eat more unprocessed, whole foods and avoid excessive sugar consumption that are linked to numerous health issues, including:
+A refined sugar-free diet definitely gets the health tick of approval.
+Dieticians encourage everyone to eat more unprocessed, whole foods and avoid excessive sugar consumption that is linked to numerous health issues, including:

 Going cold turkey can be very hard, especially if your body is already accustomed to refined sugar products.